Jimmy Witherspoon

-James Witherspoon (August 8, 1920 – September 18, 1997) was an American jump blues singer.
+James Witherspoon (August 8, 1920 – September 18, 1997) was an American jump blues and jazz singer.

 Early life, family and education

 Witherspoon was born in Gurdon, Arkansas.
-His father was a railroad worker who sang in local choirs, and his mother was an avid piano player.
-Witherspoon's grandson Ahkello Witherspoon is the starting cornerback for the Pittsburgh Steelers.
+His father was a railroad worker who sang in local choirs, and his mother was a piano player.
+Witherspoon's grandson Ahkello Witherspoon is a cornerback for the Los Angeles Rams.

-Witherspoon eventually joined the Merchant Marines.
+Witherspoon served in the Merchant Marines until 1944.